 When to avoid alcohol use

-In certain situations, the risks of alcohol use may outweigh the possible health benefits.
-For example, use alcohol only with great care and after consulting your doctor if:
+In certain situations, the risks of alcohol may outweigh the possible health benefits.
+For example, talk to your doctor about alcohol use if:

 - You're pregnant or trying to become pregnant